nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends.

+#### Use case: Search tasks

+**MSS**

+1. User enters the search command with given parameters to search for
+2. DoTomorrow interprets the search command and displays a list of matching tasks Use case ends.

+**Extensions**

+2a.
+No search terms are given

+> 2a1.
+DoTomorrow shows an error message indicating the user's error
+> Use case resumes at step 1

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java `1.8.0_60` or higher installed.